Neamaalshamirii/My-Inventory/README.md

 ├── package.json
 └── vite.config.js

-Usage
+**Usage**

-Navigate to the Dashboard to view current inventory.
+1- Navigate to the Dashboard to view current inventory.

-Add new items by entering a name and quantity, then click Add.
+2- Add new items by entering a name and quantity, then click Add.

-Remove items or adjust inventory quantities as needed.
+3- Remove items or adjust inventory quantities as needed.

-Place orders to simulate stock updates.
+4- Place orders to simulate stock updates.

-Use Reset Data to clear all inventory and orders.
+5- Use Reset Data to clear all inventory and orders.

-Contributing
+**Contributing**

 Contributions are welcome!
 Feel free to submit issues or pull requests for improvements or bug fixes.

-License

-This project is open-source and available under the MIT License.